Welcome to the capital of the most populous country in the world. With a culture steeped in history and tradition, this is a city unlike any other.

 Gulou literally translates to drum tower so it’s not surprising that this area is home to the ancient clocks of Beijing – the drum and bell towers.
 They are also an important landmark on the central axis of Beijing.
 To the west of the towers you’ll find many traditional hutongs (traditional neighborhoods) that have been preserved by the government.

-Thanks to its retro style, this area has become quite popular with the city’s hipster clans.
+Thanks to its retro style, this area has become quite popular with the city’s hipster clans and is one of the best places to visit in Beijing.
 That’s why it’s our recommendation for where to stay in Beijing if you want to hang with the cool kids.
 It’s also popular with Chinese tourists who want to see how Westerners like to party.
 There are numerous bars, cafes, restaurants, and quaint little shops tucked away down the alleys.
 It’s the perfect place to get lost and feel like you’re back in ancient times.

 The most prominent area of Gulou is a pedestrian street called Nanluoguxiang.
 There’s no shortage of cool places to hang out.
 Be careful of the days and times you visit as it’s popular with local tourists and it can get pretty crowded on the weekends.